Yesnt: Are Diffusion Relighting Models Ready for Capture Stage Compositing? A Hybrid Alternative to Bridge the Gap: Hybrid Relighting Framework

-for small $\varepsilon$.
-The first term in \cref{eq:temp_reg} is a confidence-weighted data fidelity loss that aligns $x$ with the diffusion prediction $\tilde{x}$, with deviations weighted according to prediction confidence (i.e., lower weight in regions of high uncertainty).
+where $\odot$ denotes element-wise multiplication, $\langle \cdot,\cdot\rangle$ is the element-wise inner product, $H_\delta$ is the (element-wise) Huber loss, and $TV_\varepsilon$ the smoothed isotropic total variation for small $\varepsilon$.
+The objective consists of three terms that jointly enforce data fidelity, spatial smoothness, and temporal consistency, where the first term is a confidence-weighted data fidelity loss that aligns $x$ with the diffusion prediction $\tilde{x}$, with deviations weighted according to prediction confidence (i.e., lower weight in regions of high uncertainty).
 The second term enforces spatial smoothness through total variation regularization, and the third term constrains temporal consistency by penalizing discrepancies between the current roughness or metallic estimate and its backward-warped counterpart.